fsantanna/dceu/doc/manual.md

 ```

 The `tuple` type represents a fixed collection of heterogeneous values, in
-which each numeric index holds a value of a (possibly) different type.
+which each numeric index, starting at `0`, holds a value of a (possibly)
+different type.

 The `vector` type represents a variable collection of homogeneous values, in
-which each numeric index holds a value of the same type.
+which each numeric index, starting at `0`,  holds a value of the same type.

 The `dict` type (dictionary) represents a variable collection of heterogeneous
 values, in which each index of any type maps to a value of a (possibly)